Quitch/GW-AI-Overhaul/README.md

 - Picks on the weakest link
 - Good scouting
 - Commander reacts to danger
-- Additional Commanders appear early in galaxy
+- Additional commanders are guaranteed
 - Good expansion

 ## FAQ